Muiria: Distribution and habitat

 Muiria is indigenous to a tiny arid area (c.300 mm annual rainfall) of the "Succulent Karoo" in the Western Cape, South Africa.
 Its habitat is the quartzite rubble that overlay clay soils on the low ridges near the Langeberg Mountains.

 In this extremely small range, it has recently suffered an enormous reduction in population and range, due to habitat loss, trampling by stock animals and illegal collecting.

 Cultivation

-Muiria hortenseae is difficult to cultivate, as it requires sparing but steady watering throughout most of the year, generous space for its large root system, and a rocky, gritty, extremely well-drained soil.
-Some cultivators also occasionally add a one or two grains of salt to the soil surface, to add an extremely slight salinity to the soil.
+Muiria hortenseae is difficult to cultivate, as it requires sparing but steady watering throughout most of the year (a sharply contrasting opinion is that of Alfred Byrd Graf who recommends that Muiria hortenseae be watered only once a year), generous space for its large root system, and a rocky, gritty, extremely well-drained soil.
+Some cultivators also occasionally add one or two grains of salt to the soil surface to add an extremely slight salinity to the soil.
 It is also recommended to give it little to no water for a drought of a month or two, after it has flowered.

 Propagation is usually by seed, and Muiria sometimes hybridises with Gibbaeum album, with which it shares its natural habitat in the Little Karoo.